-Microsoft Teams support all the identity models that are available with Office 365.
-Supported identity models include:
+Microsoft Teams supports all the identity models that are available with Microsoft 365 and Office 365, which include:

-Once the users are enrolled for MFA, the next time a user signs in, they see a message that asks them to set up their second authentication factor.
-Supported authentication methods are:
+You should also roll out MFA to your users.
+Once your users are enrolled for MFA, the next time they sign in, they will see a message that asks them to set up their additional verification method.

 For more information, see Multi-factor authentication for Microsoft 365.